FBalzerMPE/imprs_sports_week/data/sport_descriptions/spikeball/rules.md

-Welcome to the Spikeball event of our Sports Week!\
-Spikeball, also known as Roundnet, is a dynamic and exciting sport played with a small ball and a circular net placed at ankle level.
-Teams of two players compete to spike the ball off the net in such a way that the opposing team cannot return it.
-It's a game of agility, quick reflexes, and strategic positioning.\
-Get ready to spike your way to victory on the green grass of the IPP courts.\
-Here's everything you need to know:

-## Rules

 1. Each match will consist of best-of-three sets.
 2. A set is won by the team first achieving 15 points, unless there is a tie at 14 points, in which case the team first having a 2-point-lead or achieving a score of 20 will win.